 - How to harvest – There is very little danger of poisoning yourself through misidentification provided you harvest fresh from the rocks from clean water, as there are no toxic inshore seaweed species.
-Harvest by cutting up 2/3rds with a sharp pair of scissors, leaving the holdfast to grow back.
+Harvest by cutting up to 2/3rds with a sharp pair of scissors, leaving the holdfast to grow back.

 - How to eat – Dulse has a rich, salty, meaty flavour – it has been marketed as a vegetarian substitute for bacon!
 It is delicious raw, if a little chewy, and makes an excellent, deeply nourishing on-the-hoof snack.
 It can also be cooked as a vegetable (excellent in stir-fries) or dried and flaked to use in stocks, soups, breads, sauces – whatever you like really.
 There are very few savoury dishes it doesn’t improve, especially when dried and powdered.
-Deep fried into dulse crisps, it makes an excellent beer snack.
+Briefly fried into dulse crisps, it makes an excellent beer snack.
 It is extremely high in umami, so great for dashi broths and the basis of miso soups.

 For in-depth films on dulse, and lots, lots more, check out my Seaweed Webinar.